Ibrahim Chenihi

-Ibrahim Chenihi (born January 24, 1990) is an Algerian footballer who currently plays for Saudi club Al-Ain.
+Ibrahim Chenihi (born January 24, 1990) is an Algerian footballer.
 He plays mainly as a winger, and can play on both wings.

 Career

 In 2015, Chenihi signed a contract with Club Africain.
 In 2018, Chenihi signed a contract with Al-Fateh.
 In 2020, Chenihi signed a contract with Damac.
 In 2021, he signed a two-year contract with USM Alger.
 On 31 August 2022, Chenihi joined Al-Ain.

 International career

-Chenihi made his debut for the Algeria national team on March 26, 2015, coming on as a second half substitute in a friendly match against Qatar.
-Four days later, he made his first start for Algeria in a 4-1 win over Oman.
+Chenihi made his debut for the Algeria national team on March 26, 2015, coming on as a second-half substitute in a friendly match against Qatar.
+Four days later, he made his first start for Algeria in a 4–1 win over Oman.